mohyware/my-personal-website/README.md

 # Overview

-My Personal Website showcasing my work and experience.
+My Personal Website showcasing my work and experience built with nextjs + tailwind.

-## Features

-- Modern and clean design
-- Responsive layout
-- Dark mode support
-- Tailwind CSS for styling

 ## Installation
 1. Rename .env.example to .env and add your configurations: